Red Sea: Ancient era

-In the 6th century BC, Darius the Great, who was a prominent ruler of the Achaemenid Empire in Persia, undertook significant efforts to improve and extend navigation in the Red Sea.
-He sent reconnaissance missions to explore the Red Sea area and to identify its various navigational hazards, such as rocks and currents.
+In the 6th century BCE, Darius the Great, who was a prominent ruler of the Achaemenid Empire in Persia, undertook significant efforts to improve and extend navigation in the Red Sea.
+He sent reconnaissance missions to explore the Red Sea and identify its navigational hazards, such as rocks and currents.
 This effort was significant, as it contributed to safer and more efficient navigation routes.